 10. Is there a waiting list?

 Our goal is to provide full-time gifted programming to all qualifying students who wish to attend SAGE Academy.
-For the 2018-19 school year, all eligible district and open enrolled students were offered placement in SAGE Academy classes.
+For the 2019-20 school year, all eligible district and open enrolled students in grades 3 & 4 were offered placement in SAGE Academy classes.
 There was a waiting list for enrollment in 5th grade.
 We will evaluate class size and make adjustments as needed.

 11. Once enrolled, is continued enrollment guaranteed?